underscoreio/essential-scala/src/pages/intro/object-literals.md

 `objects` and `classes` (which we'll see later) aren't loaded until they are referenced by other code.
 This is what prevents Scala loading the entire standard library into memory to run a simple `"Hello world!"` app.

-Let's force Scala to evaluate our object body by referencing `test7` in an expression.
+Let's force Scala to evaluate our object body by referencing `test7` in an expression:

 ~~~ scala
 scala> test7